syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 ###Scripts and CSS Initialization

-he scripts and style sheets that are mandatorily required to render OlapChart widget in a MVC Web Application are mentioned in an appropriate order below:
+The scripts and style sheets that are mandatorily required to render OlapGauge widget in a MVC Web Application are mentioned in an appropriate order below:

 1.  ej.widgets.all.min.css
 2.	jquery-1.10.2.min.js